 We have an incredible structure of people who are there to support participants every step of the way and who understand how challenging this work can be.
 Undertaking a psychology internship abroad is for those who are after a bit of adventure with their education and who aren't afraid to get their hands dirty.
 Literally.

-If this sounds like you, get more info below to learn more about how our opportunities can benefit you.
+If this sounds like you, request an info pack using the link below to learn more about how our opportunities can benefit you: